COVID-19 Response FAQs

 Who is eligible?

-From Monday 23rd March 2020, all UK existing institutional customers, including those institutions who have trialled any of our products in the past.
-Over the coming weeks, we will be working to extend the same terms of access to our existing international customers.
+From Monday 1st February 2021, all UK existing institutional customers — including those who have trialled any of our products in the past — will be granted automatic access.
+Over the coming weeks, we will be working to extend the same terms of access to new UK customers who are interested in taking part.
 We therefore encourage patience whilst this process takes place.

 How do I know if my university is an existing customer?